 Take a boat trip

-In the summer, several boat trips are departing the eastern car park by the cafe.
+In the summer, several boat trips depart the eastern car park by the cafe.

 During the excursion, you’ll sail among the gigantic icebergs and get a close-up look at the beautiful icebergs.

-The trip usually lasts about 40 minutes and includes an English-speaking guide who explains to you the geology and facts of the lagoon.
+The trip usually lasts about 40 minutes and includes an English-speaking guide who explains the lagoon’s geology and facts.

-You can also get close to the icebergs and crystals by walking along the shore.
+Walking along the shore, you can get close to the icebergs and crystals.

 We went here during the sunset, and the whole area was breathtaking.
-The sky was lighted up in pink, blended in the striking color of the ice crystals.
+The sky was lighted in pink, blended with the striking color of the ice crystals.

-I’d never seen any glacier lagoon before, and I was so stunned.
-It was indeed a once-a-life-time experience and probably my favorite moment on the trip.
+I’d never seen any glacier lagoon before, and I was stunned.
+It was indeed a once-a-lifetime experience and probably my favorite moment on the trip.